-This value referred to in the above paragraph 1.1.1 will be determined by Council from time to time.
-The municipality reserves the right to withhold or cancel the subsidy should the household be earning an income above the aforementioned threshold limit.
+This value referred to in the above paragraph 12.1.1 will be determined by Council from time to time.
+The municipality reserves the right to decline, withhold or cancel the subsidy should the household be earning an income above the aforementioned below-mentioned threshold limit (see 12.1.2), regardless of the property value.

+12.1.2 Second Qualification Criteria: - Gross Income less tax and pension: A

+12.1.2.1 The property may only be used for residential purposes, and the registered owner must reside on the property:

+12.1.2.2 Applicant must be a permanent resident of Buffalo City Metropolitan Municipality;

+12.1.2.3 Must be a South African citizen;

+Formatted: Highlight

+Formatted: Highlight

+Formatted: Line spacing: 1.5 lines

+Formatted: No underline, Underline color: Auto, Highlight

+Formatted: Highlight

+Formatted: No underline, Underline color: Auto, Highlight

+Formatted: Highlight

+Formatted: No underline, Underline color: Auto, Highlight

+Formatted: Highlight

+Formatted: No underline, Underline color: Auto, Highlight

+Formatted: Highlight

+Formatted: No underline, Underline color: Auto, Highlight

+Formatted: Highlight

+Formatted: Underline

+Formatted: Normal, Right: 1.35 cm, Space After: 8.4 pt, Line spacing: Multiple 1.08 li

-- 12.1.2 Second Qualification Criteria: Gross Income less tax and pension: A single household where the combined income of the household, after income tax and pension deductions (gross household income), does not exceed the poverty threshold value, as determined by Council from time to time or the value of two (2) maximum old age state social grants per month.
-Child grants will not be considered when determining household income.
-A household shall comply with the following criteria: - - 12.1.2.1 The property may only be used for residential purposes; - 12.1.2.2 Applicant must be a permanent resident of Buffalo City Metropolitan Municipality; - 12.1.2.3 Must be a South African citizen; - 12.1.2.4 The applicant may not be the registered owner of more than one (1) property. - 12.1.2.5 The applicant may not receive more than one (1) subsidy from BCMM - + The owner may not be an owner, director or derive income from a business.
+- 12.1.2.4 The applicant may not be the registered owner of more than one (1) property. - 12.1.2.5 The applicant may not receive more than one (1) subsidy from BCMMBuffalo City Metropolitan Municipality

+• 12.1.2.6 The owner may not be an owner, director or derive income from a business.

+Formatted: Normal, Indent: First line: 0.46 cm, No bullets or numbering